-Author of The Light of the World, Columbia University Professor, and poet Elizabeth Alexander made history when she composed and delivered a poem, “Praise Song for the Day,” at the inauguration of President Barack Obama.
-She’s one of five poets to have his or her work elevated by the honor, but according to Publisher’s Weekly, Crave Radiance, her first retrospective volume, will “cement Alexander's status as much more than the inaugural poet.”
+Acclaimed Poet, Author, and Social Justice Arts Advocate Elizabeth Alexander made history when she composed and delivered her poem, “Praise Song for the Day,” at the inauguration of President Barack Obama, making her only one of five poets to have his or her work elevated by the honor.
+But according to Publisher’s Weekly, Crave Radiance: New and Selected Poems will “cement Alexander’s status as much more than the inaugural poet.”

 - NewsHour Interview: Elizabeth Alexander discusses her memoir, (2015)

 - Alexander reads at the White House with President Obama and Michelle Obama (2015)

 - Elizabeth Alexander is interviewed for PBS new series Faces of America (Part 4) (2010)

 - How Hip-Hop Has Become a Gateway to Black Poetry